Gac14/Gac14-Datapack/docs/Terminology.md

 ## PvE [term.pve]

 PvE, Player v Environment, Player vs Environment, or Player versus Environment, refers to a core gameplay concept which has one or more members of the server engaged in active combat with an in game entity, or where one or more players are actively attempting to survive normal gameplay.

+## Command [term.cmd]

+A Command is a core gameplay concept which is initiated by one or more members of the server, or by the server, and results in some well-defined action to occur on the server.